turqcacke/polito-task-arithmetic/README.md

 ./launch_scripts/base.sh
 ```

-*NOTE: you should upload with your code also you launch scripts as they are fundamental to run your code and reproduce your results.*
+*NOTE: you should upload with your code also the launch scripts as they are fundamental to reproduce your results.*

 In the following, you can find a brief description of the relevant command line arguments when launching the experiments.
 They should suffice.
 However, if needed, you can add additional arguments by editing the `args.py` file.